Andrewneteye4343/scDock/Tutorial/README.md

 <img width="374" height="393" alt="Figure 13" src="https://github.com/user-attachments/assets/3d43956f-f1da-4d8a-b2e6-ef6d5e454f89" />

 ● Result explanation:
-1. ElbowPlot_SeuratProject.pdf – Visualizes the Elbow plot.
+1. ElbowPlot_SeuratProject.pdf – Visualizes the ranking of principal components based on the percentage of variance explained in the Elbow plot.
+The optimal number of PCs should be chosen at the point where an “elbow” is observed.
-2. ElbowPlot_Integration_SeuratProject.pdf – Visualizes the Elbow plot during data integration.
+2. ElbowPlot_Integration_SeuratProject.pdf – Visualizes the ranking of principal components based on the percentage of variance explained in the Elbow plot during data integration.
+The optimal number of PCs should be chosen at the point where an “elbow” is observed.
 3. DimPlot.png – Visualizes the distribution of cells with annotated labels.
 4. Markers.csv – Records the differentially expressed genes (DEGs) in each cluster.
 5. Annotation.csv – Records detailed annotation results calculated by scMayoMap (https://github.com/chloelulu/scMayoMap).